lesjames/breakpoint/readme.md

 });
 ```

-`delay`
-This is the time it takes to reevaluate responsive images when resizing the screen.
+**delay** - This is the time it takes to reevaluate responsive images when resizing the screen.
 It
 defaults to 200 milliseconds.

-`prefix`
-Breakpoint assumes that the data attribute is simply the label.
+**prefix** - Breakpoint assumes that the data attribute is simply the label.
 So if the label is 'small' then
 breakpoint looks for `data-small` on the image tag.
 If you want to prefix the label with something
 then use this option.
 So `prefix : 'foo'` will look for an attribute called `data-foo-small`.

-`fallback`
-This is a label that you can use for browsers that don't support `getComputedStyle`.
+**fallback** - This is a label that you can use for browsers that don't support `getComputedStyle`.

 ## Credits